emmanuelsilva/co2-monitoring-service/README.md

 }
 ```

-- HTTP 404 - If no sensor was found for the given `sensorId`.
+- HTTP Status 404 - If no sensor was found for the given `sensorId`.

 ### Get sensor metrics for the last 30 days.